- Common uses

 HOW should this medicine be used?

 Ipilimumab injection comes as a solution (liquid) to be injected intravenously (into a vein) by a doctor or nurse in a hospital or medical facility.
 When ipilimumab is given to treat melanoma, it is usually given over 90 minutes once every 3 weeks for as long as your doctor recommends that you receive treatment.
-When ipilimumab is given with nivolumab to treat renal cell carcinoma, it is usually given over 30 minutes once every 3 weeks for up to 4 doses.
+When ipilimumab is given with nivolumab to treat renal cell carcinoma or colorectal cancer, it is usually given over 30 minutes once every 3 weeks for up to 4 doses.

 What SPECIAL PRECAUTIONS should I follow?